shajiakhan/lab-docs/labs/openstack/launch-linux-instance.md

 1. Basic understanding of an Infrastructure as a Service (IaaS) cloud management platform such as OpenStack
 2. Familiarity with the “Horizon” self-service dashboard interface accessible through the browser
 3. Ability to launch a simple test virtual machine instance
-   a.
-Creating key-pair
+   * Creating key-pair
-   b.
-Selecting “flavors”
+   * Selecting “flavors”
-   c.
-Use a cloud-init injection script to allow the user to login to the instance from the browser console
+   * Use a cloud-init injection script to allow the user to login to the instance from the browser console
-   d.
-Creating a network on which the instance will be launched
+   * Creating a network on which the instance will be launched
-   e.
-Accessing the Virtual Machine through the browser using HTML 5 consoles
+   * Accessing the Virtual Machine through the browser using HTML 5 consoles

 ### Prerequisites